stefansundin/rssbox/README.md

 ### Configuration

-You need to get API keys for the respective services and populate the environment variables, e.g. by using a [.env](.env.example) file.
+You need to get API keys for the respective services and populate the environment variables, e.g. by using an [.env](.env.example) file.

 #### Google

-Go to the [Google Developer Console](https://console.developers.google.com/), create an app and a server key.
+Go to the [Google Developer Console](https://console.developers.google.com/), create a project and a server key.
 Copy the server key.

+Enable the following APIs in the project:
+- YouTube Data API v3
+- Google+ API

 #### Facebook